 Aperture setting

 How much of the animal do you want sharp?
-For example if you are close and focus on the eye at f/2.8, the eye will be sharp but the face will blur.
-This can look great if it is what you desire, but if you want other features like the nose to be sharp then you’ll need to close the aperture down.
-In this example the Rhesus Macaque monkey in the foreground is in focus and one behind is soft, as the image was taken at f/2.8 (on a full-frame camera).
+For example, if you are close and focus on the eye at f/2.8, the eye will be sharp but the face will blur.
+This can look great if that’s what you desire, but for other features like the nose to be sharp then you’ll need to close the aperture down.
+In this example, the Rhesus Macaque monkey in the foreground is in focus and the one behind is soft, as the image was taken at f/2.8 (on a full-frame camera).

-In this image the aperture has kept the foreground Rhesus Macaque monkey sharp and blurred the other in the background.
-Copyright: Claire Gillo.
+In this image, the aperture has kept the foreground Rhesus Macaque monkey sharp and blurred the other in the background.
+Image credit: Claire Gillo.

 Focus

-You want to be spot on with your focusing.
-Our preferred method is to use the single point AF setting on our camera and set the focus to continuous AF tracking.
+Focus needs to be spot-on.
+Our preferred method is to use the single-point AF setting on our camera and set the focus to continuous AF tracking.
 That way if your subject is moving (even little movements) you’ll have more chance of keeping it sharp.
-Trying to predict where your subject will move into the frame helps with this aspect and again this is where your research comes in handy.
+Trying to predict where your subject will move into the frame helps with this aspect and again this is where your research will help.

-The latest mirrorless cameras from Canon, Nikon, Sony, Olympus and Fujifilm offer subject detection AF for a variety of wildlife, depending on the camera model chosen, and subjects include birds (Olympus and Fujifilm), pets (cats and dogs), along with other animals, and the system is designed to detect and focus on the subjects eyes!
-This can help you greatly in this genre of photography!
+The latest mirrorless cameras from Canon, Nikon, Sony, Olympus and Fujifilm offer subject detection AF for a variety of wildlife, depending on the camera model chosen, and subjects include birds (Olympus and Fujifilm), pets (cats and dogs), along with other animals.
+AND the system is designed to detect and focus on the subject’s eyes!
+This can help greatly in this genre!

 Track your subject and predict where they will enter the frame to achieve sharp shots.
-Jeremy Woodhouse, Getty Images
+Image credit: Jeremy Woodhouse, Getty Images

-There are some circumstances in wildlife photography when a slow shutter speed is more appropriate than a fast.
-For example capturing the motion of flocks of birds flying across the sky, or panning with a moving animal to blur the background and give the feeling of motion.
-You can experiment with this technique to produce something different from the norm.
+There are some circumstances in wildlife photography when a slow shutter speed is more appropriate than a fast one.
+For example, capturing the motion of flocks of birds flying across the sky, or panning with a moving animal to blur the background and give the feeling of motion.
+You can experiment with this technique to produce something different.

 With the right subject slowing down the shutter speed setting can get you some great results.
-Image: John Fan Photography, Getty Images
+Image credit: John Fan Photography, Getty Images

 Push the ISO

-Any photographer will tell you that they love a low ISO setting as they then don’t have to deal with noise, however when it comes to shooting moving subjects like wildlife you have to be prepared to push the ISO up and embrace the grain.
-It’s more important to have your subject sharp and a little grainy than completely unusable.
-If your image has too much noise, then you can always process the raw files, and reduce noise further.
+Any photographer will tell you that they love a low ISO setting as they then don’t have to deal with noise.
+However, when shooting moving subjects like wildlife, we have to be prepared to push the ISO up and embrace the grain.
+It’s more important to have a subject sharp and a little grainy than completely unusable.
+If an image has too much noise, then you can always process the raw files, and reduce it further.

 The background is essential!

-The background setting of your wildlife image is undoubtedly just as important as the main subject whatever your approach, as it can completely change the look of an image.
-If you want to shoot a strong animal portrait then look for a plain background to frame your subject against.
-In some circumstances (definitely not all) you may even be able to drop in a plain background behind the subject(s).
+The background setting of your wildlife image is undoubtedly as important as the main subject, whatever your approach, as it can completely change the look of an image.
+To shoot a strong animal portrait then look for a plain background to frame your subject against.
+In some circumstances (certainly not all) you may even be able to drop in a plain background behind the subject(s).

 The background is just as important as your subject.
 Plain backdrops create the ideal setting.
-Image: Lillian King, Getty Images
+Image credit: Lillian King, Getty Images

-In a wide-angle wildlife image the setting is vital as well.
+In a wide-angle wildlife image, the setting is vital as well.
 You want to use the scene to tell the story.
-Experiment with different camera angles – often coming down low gives an alternative take on a scene that we are not used to seeing.
+Experiment with different camera angles – often coming down low gives an alternative take on a scene – for an unusual perspective.

 Keep wildlife photography local

-We recommend that you look to see what’s on your doorstep and keep your wildlife photography as local as possible – even in the city there are many wild animals around, including birds, squirrels, pigeons, foxes and more.
+We recommend looking to see what’s on your doorstep and keeping your wildlife photography as local as possible – even in the city there are many wild animals around, including birds, squirrels, pigeons, foxes and more.
 Another advantage to shooting locally is you can keep returning to the same spot day after day or night after night, and eventually capture that amazing shot you set out to achieve.

 Don’t travel to the other side of the world to find rare and exotic species to photograph.
 Concentrate what’s on your doorstep and tell the story there.
 Copyright: Claire Gillo